teamhoodin/fe-tryout/README.md

 * Delete/Update articles
 * Present the authors of the articles
 * Stylise the articles and feed in a nice way
+* Make use of article statuses (you decide what they mean)
 * Group articles based on type
 * Add filter/search
 * Add/Edit the API with proper error handling